Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Introduction

-Here we show, by focusing on the prototypical example of interacting spins in a magnetic field gradient, that dynamical {\sl $\ell-$bits} {and the corresponding SMBL}, survive when the system is coupled to local phonon baths at each site.
-We consider an exchange coupled quantum dot (QD) array connected to local phonon baths, for specific calculations.
-The energy scale considered here have been achieved in recent experiments \cite{Byrnes_PhysRevB2008, Yang_PhysRevB2011, Hensgens2017, vandyke2020protecting,Takumi_APL_2018,Mukhopadhyay_APL_2018,Mills2019,Qiao_PhysRevX_2020,Sigillito_PhysRevApplied2019}.
+Here we show, by focusing on the prototypical example of interacting spins in a magnetic field gradient, that dynamical {\sl $\ell-$bits} and the corresponding SMBL, survive when the system is coupled to local phonon baths at each site.
+For specific calculations, we consider an exchange-coupled quantum dot (QD) array connected to local phonon baths.
+The energy scale considered here has been achieved in recent experiments \cite{Byrnes_PhysRevB2008, Yang_PhysRevB2011, Hensgens2017, vandyke2020protecting,Takumi_APL_2018,Mukhopadhyay_APL_2018,Mills2019,Qiao_PhysRevX_2020,Sigillito_PhysRevApplied2019}.

 The central premise of our results is that Stark/disorder-free many-body can be observed even in the presence of dissipations in the form of phonons, and crucially, this localization can protect the quantum coherence of a logical qubit for essentially infinite time.
-This immediately opens up a completely new conceptual and fundamental mechanism for implementing logical qubits in nano-scale quantum dot array set-ups and has far-reaching implications for quantum information processing and error corrections.
+This immediately opens up a completely new conceptual and fundamental mechanism of implementing logical qubits in nano-scale quantum dot array set-ups and has far-reaching implications for quantum information processing and error corrections.
 One of the main significance of our results is that our new form of quantum coherence protection goes beyond standard decoherence-free and noiseless subsystems.
 This is of exceptional importance to the topics of \emph{quantum information in the context of many-body physics}, \emph{quantum gates}, and \emph{open quantum systems} because it offers a conceptually novel technique for protecting quantum coherence.